HallaSurvivor/Blog/_posts/2022-05-16-locale-basics.md

   which preserves finite meets and arbitrary joins.
 </div>

-Now, since we know that a continuous maps of topological spaces
+Now, inspired by the fact that continuous maps of topological spaces
 $(X,\tau) \to (Y,\sigma)$
-are in bijection with frame homomorphisms from $\sigma \to \tau$, we _define_ the category of <span class=defn>Locales</span> to be opposite the category of Frames.
+are in bijection with frame homomorphisms from $\sigma \to \tau$, we _define_ the category of <span class=defn>Locales</span> to be opposite the category of frames.

+Of course, there's no sense in having a definition without examples!

 ---

-With these definitions in hand, it's high time for some examples!

 The first important class of examples are the "geometric" ones.
 Every topological space[^2] is specified in terms of either a [base][4]